huangzheng2016/0E7/README.md

 ## A Toolbox for Security

 ## Quick start
-Please make sure you have golang and nodejs environments
+Please make sure you have golang and node.js environments
 ```shell
 # build the frontend first
 cd frontend